Vaginal Birth After Cesarean (VBAC) for Women in Hawaii

 - Previously experienced preeclampsia.

 - Have had a prior high vertical uterine incision.

 Schedule a Consultation with a Specialist

 Childbirth is not the same for everyone.
 Make sure that you speak with your OBGYN specialist about the possibility of having a VBAC so that they can tell you more about your individual odds of success using that method of delivery.
-To schedule an appointment with one of the obstetricians or midwives of Ko’olau Women’s Healthcare, please call us today at (808) 230-8500 in Kailua or (808) 888-3449 in Honolulu, HI.
+To schedule an appointment with one of the obstetricians of Ko’olau Women’s Healthcare, please call us today at (808) 230-8500 in Kailua or (808) 888-3449 in Honolulu, HI.